FObersteiner/datetimemadness/README.md

 # A 2021 tour of datetime, time zones and timedelta in Python
 > ***if you don't set a time zone, it's local time!***

-This article gives a quick tour of how to handle date/time, time zones and durations in Python 3.9 and higher.
-It should give you an overview of what you can do and what tools there are.
-And of course help you avoid the common pitfalls I've encountered personally and in many questions around the subject on [stackoverflow](https://stackoverflow.com/).
+This manuscript gives a quick tour of how to handle date/time, time zones and durations in Python 3.9 and higher.
+It gives you an overview of what you can do and what tools there are.
+And of course helps you to avoid the common pitfalls I've encountered personally and in many questions around the subject on [stackoverflow](https://stackoverflow.com/).

-### Content
+### Overview
 - [What is "datetime"?](#what-is-datetime)
 - [Give me date and time now!](#give-me-date-and-time-now)
 - [From string](#from-string)